couchbase/spring/README.md

-          -h, --help     show this help message and exit -v, --version  show program's version number and exit -s             average value size in bytes (2048 by default) -r             fractional ratio of set operations (1.0 by default) -i             number of existing items (0 by default) -o             total number of operations (infinity by default) -n             number of workers (1 by default)
+          -h, --help     show this help message and exit -v, --version  show program's version number and exit -s             average value size in bytes (2048 by default) -i             number of existing items (0 by default) -w             fractional ratio of working set (1.0 by default) -o             total number of operations (infinity by default) -r             fractional ratio of set operations (1.0 by default) -n             number of workers (1 by default)

 Examples